egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 ## Comment clause/parataxis

+NEW in version 2
+{: .label .label-green}

 - Well, I'm going to feel lucky if my car isn't towed, **I think**.
 - The conclusion, **it seems**, is intolerable.
 (Treated as `primary` engagement)

 ## Shell nouns/ Nominalized construction

+NEW in version 2
+{: .label .label-green}

 Shell nouns are abstract nouns that are frequently used to express **mental or communicative processes** in a compressed fashion.